-Diagram reference: E
+Diagram reference: N

 3. Press the On/off switch briefly to start loading the operating system.
+You can now use an optional wireless keyboard/mouse.

-You can program the function of the main switch in the power management of Windows (please refer to on-line help).
+You can program the function of the main switch in the power management of Windows® (please refer to on-line help).
 The PC will always be switched off, if the main switch is pressed for more than 4 seconds.